Alphington railway station

-Alphington railway station is located on the Hurstbridge line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Alphington, and opened on 8 May 1888.
+Alphington railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Alphington, in Melbourne, Victoria, Australia.
+Alphington station is a ground level unstaffed station, featuring two side platforms.
+It opened on 8 May 1888, with the current station provided in 1979.

 History

 Alphington station opened on 8 May 1888, when a railway line between Collingwood and Heidelberg was provided.
 Like the suburb itself, the station was named after Alphington in Devon, England, which was the birthplace of Sir William Manning, who subdivided his property in the area into a village.

 In 1912, duplication between Westgarth and Alphington was provided.
-In 1951, duplication was provided to Ivanhoe.
+In 1951, duplication to Ivanhoe was provided.

 In 1966, boom barriers replaced interlocked gates at the Yarralea Street level crossing, located at the down end of the station.
 The signal box and a goods yard were also abolished at that time.

 In 1979, the current station buildings were provided.

 Platforms and services

 Alphington has two side platforms.
 It is served by Metro Trains' Hurstbridge line trains.